Getting Started

 Benchmarks

-Cold start benchmarks on A100-80GB with Qwen 2.5 Coder models:
+Performance benchmarks on H200 with Qwen 2.5 Instruct models (v1.2.0):

 Quick Install